What Is Rotavirus?

 Who Should Get Vaccinated and When?

-Your baby will need 2-3 doses.
-The number of doses depends on which type of vaccine your baby gets.
+The vaccine is given to babies in 2 to 3 doses.
+The number of doses depends on which vaccine is used.
 The recommended schedule for giving these doses is:

 - 2 months for first dose

 - 4 months for second dose